 Who is it that you’re writing for?
-You may want to educate, entertain, and engage an audience, but to help your blog achieve its objectives, you need to have an idea of who the people are who make up your audience.
+You may want to educate, entertain, and engage an audience, but to help your blog achieve its objectives, you need to know who the people are who make up your audience.
 This can also make it a lot easier to write blog posts because it can give you some ideas on what to write about.

 For example, if you’re a real estate agent, you want people to learn about the community they might be considering moving into.

 If that area is attractive to younger couples who might have children, you’ll want to share information about the local schools, and events and attractions that may interest parents.
-If the area is a bedroom community that many commute from into an urban area, you might consider blogging about public transportation opportunities.
+Suppose the area is a bedroom community that many commutes from into an urban area; you might consider blogging about public transportation opportunities.
 If you’re offering resort properties to an older crowd, you’ll want to let your audience know about things like social events and recreation facilities.
 Both groups may be interested in things like local museums and attractions, and local history.

 Most audiences don’t want to read blog posts that are thinly veiled advertisements for business services.
-If you run a bakery, there’s nothing wrong with a blog post, for instance, that announces that it’s the start of peach season in the area and that you’re going to be serving fresh peach pie for the next month or so, but make it entertaining.
+But, on the other hand, if you run a bakery, there’s nothing wrong with a blog post, for instance, that announces that it’s the start of peach season in the area and that you’re going to be serving fresh peach pie for the next month or so, but make it entertaining.
 Show pictures of some local peach orchards, and a little history of the peach industry in the area.
 Educate, entertain, and make your audience hungry.

-Your small business blogging may cause people to return to your site over and over until they decide that they would like to meet you in person.
+Your small business blogging may cause people to return to your site repeatedly until they decide that they would like to meet you in person.

-If you run a travel agency, you could write about the travel tours that you offer, but…
+If you run a travel agency, you could write about your offer’s travel tours, but…

 Your blog doesn’t necessarily have to be directly about travel.
 For example, you could create a blog about maps.
-You could blog about the London Underground, the route of the Tour de France, a concert tour route for the band Wilco through the deep south, a street-level map of Mardi Gras attractions in New Orleans.
-Your small business blogging could be a way for you to explore your interests as well as attracting your audience to your business.
+You could blog about the London Underground, the Tour de France route, a concert tour route for the band Wilco through the deep south, a street-level map of Mardi Gras attractions in New Orleans.
+Your small business blogging could be a way for you to explore your interests and attract your audience to your business.

 Your audience may want to know about things like extra baggage fees on flights, hotel amenities, and other mundane details about travel, but those are things that you can tell them in person.
-Use your blog to create excitement about traveling to new places, and having experiences that are new and exciting.
+Use your blog to create excitement about traveling to new places, and having new and exciting experiences.
 Some of your audience members may be interested in specific locations and history, in museums, in immersing themselves in another culture.
-A post about traveling to Italy could talk about how to get to different attractions but could explore what it is like to visit a gelato shop during the summer in Italy
+For example, a post about traveling to Italy could talk about how to get to different attractions.
+Still, it could explore what it is like to visit a gelato shop during the summer in Italy.

 Others may be more interested in new experiences such as whitewater rafting, skiing, taking a cruise, and so on.
 They might be excited to read about things like outdoor survival tips when camping out.